hansfindel/ember_blog/README.md

 - [Foundation](http://foundation.zurb.com/) - The UI is designed and accomplished with Zurb Foundation.

 ## To Do List
-- Client Side handling of Server Side Validation
 - Client Side Validation
-- Handle user without login
 - Optimize queries on server
-- Handle user without connection (internet)
+- Handle user without internet connection
 - Real Time (with pusher or something else)
 - Keep up with the wiki